IRAS 19475+3119

-The central star is variable, from about magnitude 9.33 to 9.50.
+In 2006, Vera P. Arkhipova et al. announced that IRAS 19475+3119 is a variable star.
+It was given its variable star designation, V2513 Cygni, in 2013.
+The star varies from about magnitude 9.33 to 9.50.
 A primary period of 41 days has been determined, but a slightly shorter secondary period leads to long beats causing variations in the amplitude and apparent period from year to year.
 The variations are caused by stellar pulsations, with the star being brightest when it is hottest.
 The temperature varies by up to 400 K.